-As the road signs dwindle, the potholes increase, and a man on a moped is sent to meet you and show you the last secret mile to your lodgings, you’ll known you’re soon to discover some of Rajasthan’s hidden gems.
+As the road signs dwindle, the potholes increase and a man on a moped is sent to meet you and show you the last secret mile to your lodgings; you’ll know you’re soon to discover one of Rajasthan’s hidden gems.
 At Indian Excursions, we feel that no visit to Rajasthan is complete without steering off the beaten track, slipping on to a bumpy road or two to experience the region’s villages and smaller towns.
 Here are a few of our favourite places to stay in rural Rajasthan (in no particular order), for your inspiration:

 The lovely Rawla Narlai is located about half-way between Jodhpur and Udaipur.
-This 17th century gem was once a hunting lodge of the Jodhpur royal family, and lies hidden away in the heart of the Aravalli hills.
-In our opinion it’s one of the most beautiful parts of the state, surrounded by forested hills and rocky outcrops.
-It’s an ideal place to relax and recharge your batteries after the hustle and bustle of the larger cities, and a wonderful way to experience the quieter side of the region.
-Dotted through the grounds there are lots of shady nooks and crannies where you can relax with a drink or read a book under beautifully fragrant frangipani.
+This 17th-century gem was once a hunting lodge of the Jodhpur royal family and lays hidden away in the heart of the Aravalli hills.
+In our opinion, it’s one of the most beautiful parts of the state, surrounded by forested hills and rocky outcrops.
+It’s an ideal place to relax and recharge your batteries after the hustle and bustle of the larger cities, and an excellent way to experience the quieter side of the region.
+Dotted through the grounds, there are lots of shady nooks and crannies where you can relax with a drink or read a book under beautifully fragrant frangipani.
 Or, if you’re feeling more active, we recommend a hike up Elephant Hill to catch the sunrise.
 A walk through the village is a must and feels as though you’re stepping back in time.

-Nestled in the rural countryside, Castle Bijaipur is a sixteenth century heritage listed royal residence, converted into a boutique hotel by the ruling family.
-It’s an incredibly friendly and relaxing place to spend a night or two, and is steeped in rich history and heritage.
-It makes a great base for exploring Chittorgarh Fort, or for breaking the journey from Jaipur to Udaipur.
+Nestled in the rural countryside, Castle Bijaipur is a 16th-century heritage-listed royal residence, converted into a boutique hotel by the ruling family.
+It’s an incredibly friendly and relaxing place to spend a night or two and is steeped in rich history and heritage.
+It makes an excellent base for exploring Chittorgarh Fort, or for breaking the journey from Jaipur to Udaipur.

-Dev Shree is a gorgeous new property located in the midst of rural Rajasthan.
-With just seven tastefully decorated rooms, this intimate homestay would be a charming addition to any tour of the region.
-Surrounded by the Aravali mountain range, you’d be forgiven for thinking Dev Shree is in the middle of nowhere, though it’s actually perfectly positioned in the middle of everywhere!
-Dev Shree is just a two hour drive from Udaipur, three from Jodhpur and four from Jaipur, though is far enough away to steer off the beaten track and experience the peace and natural beauty of rural Rajasthan.
+Dev Shree is a gorgeous new property located amid rural Rajasthan.
+With just seven tastefully decorated rooms, this intimate homestay is a charming addition to any of our tours.
+Surrounded by the Aravali mountain range, you’d be forgiven for thinking Dev Shree is in the middle of nowhere.
+Actually, it’s perfectly positioned in the middle of everywhere!
+Dev Shree is just a two-hour drive from Udaipur, three from Jodhpur and four from Jaipur, though is far enough away to steer off the beaten track and experience the peace and natural beauty of rural Rajasthan.
 It’s an ideal spot to relax and recharge your batteries mid-tour.

 Anopura is quite possibly the world’s small luxury hotel, offering just two guestrooms and a luxury tent.
 Located an hour outside of bustling Jaipur, Anopura is an oasis of natural beauty and serenity, nestled in the shadow of the ancient Aravali Mountains and endless green fields.
 This is a side to India that many tourists never get to see; a glimpse of rural life that hasn’t changed for centuries.
-The only noise you’ll hear is the occasional peacock’s cry, or the gentle chirping of crickets in the evening; a welcomed contrast from the buzzing Pink City of Jaipur.
-Between meals, there is little to do other than breathe in the scent of frangipani, relax on a charpoy around the stunning plunge pool, and take in the majestic countryside views.
-For the more energetic of guests, the resort offers a range of complimentary activities, such as a bird-watching, camel trekking, Jeep safaris or a visit to the local village.
+The only noise you’ll hear is the occasional peacock’s cry or the gentle chirping of crickets in the evening; a welcomed contrast from the buzz of the Pink City.
+Between meals, there is little to do other than breathe in the scent of frangipani, relax on a charpoy (day-bed) around the stunning plunge pool, and take in the majestic countryside views.
+For the more energetic guests, the resort offers a range of complimentary activities including bird-watching, camel trekking, and a visit to the local village.

-Nestled in the Aravalli mountains on the outskirts of Udaipur, RAAS Devigarh is a glorious 18th century fort-palace.
-It’s grand domes, turrets and balconies evoke the rich romance and heritage of Rajasthan with an aura of fairy-tale like magic.
-If you can tear yourself away from the spectacular suites, there’s lots to see and explore during a stay at Devigarh.
-You could indulge yourself with a fabulous spa treatment, greet the sunrise with a rooftop yoga glass or enjoy a guided walk around the palace and local village.
-If you’re feeling a bit more active, horse or camel rides can be arranged, bicycles are available to rent and longer treks can be taken through the surrounding hills.
-Private dining can be arranged almost anywhere throughout the palace and vast grounds, from a tucked-away-balcony under the stars to the ornately mirrored Sheesh Mahal.
+Nestled in the Aravalli mountains on the outskirts of Udaipur, RAAS Devigarh is a glorious 18th-century fort-palace.
+It’s grand domes, turrets and balconies evoke the rich romance and heritage of Rajasthan with an aura of fairy-tale-like magic.
+If you can tear yourself away from the spectacular suites, there are lots to see and explore during a stay at Devigarh.
+You could indulge yourself with a fabulous spa treatment, greet the sunrise with a rooftop yoga class, or enjoy a guided walk around the palace and local village.
+If you’re feeling more active, horse or camel rides can be arranged, bicycles are available to rent, and longer treks can be taken through the surrounding hills.
+Private dining can be laid out almost anywhere throughout the palace and vast grounds, from a tucked-away-balcony under the stars to the ornate Sheesh Mahal (‘Mirror Palace’).

-Located in a remote rural setting in the heart of Rajasthan, this is a hidden gem of a hotel with a unique concept – everything placed within the 12 small cottages has been locally sourced.
-This creative idea, paired with a range of bespoke village-themed excursions, allows guests to really embrace traditional Rajasthani village life.
+Located in a remote rural setting in the heart of Rajasthan, this is a hidden gem of a hotel with a unique concept: everything placed within the 12 small cottages has been locally sourced.
+This creative idea, paired with a range of bespoke village-themed excursions, allows guests to embrace traditional Rajasthani village life.
 The stunning interiors are colourful, quirky, and wonderfully ‘shabby-chic’.
-Lakshman Sagar is an ideal place to unwind and recharge mid-trip, in a beautiful natural setting.
+Lakshman Sagar is an ideal place to unwind and recharge mid-trip in a beautiful natural setting.

-Nestled on the outskirts of Jaipur, Amanbagh is a whisper-quiet retreat, whose name translates to peaceful garden.
-Shaded courtyards, rose-tinted walled and regal cupolas evoke the majesty of the Mughal era and will leave you feeling like a modern day Maharaja.
+Nestled on the outskirts of Jaipur, Amanbagh is a whisper-quiet retreat, whose name translates to ‘a peaceful garden‘.
+Shaded courtyards, rose-tinted walls and regal cupolas evoke the majesty of the Mughal era and will leave you feeling like a modern-day Maharaja.
 The suites are spacious and extremely comfortable, offering either a private garden or courtyard.
-The central swimming pool is ideal for relaxing and unwinding, as is the spa and library, though if you’re feeling active and would like to explore rural life in Rajasthan we’d recommend Amanbagh’s signature Sunset Cow Dust Tour.
+The central swimming pool is ideal for relaxing and unwinding, as is the spa and library.
+However, if you’re feeling active and would like to explore rural life in Rajasthan, we recommend Amanbagh’s signature Sunset Cow Dust Tour.
 This experience whisks you through the village in an open-top Jeep: smiling children play in the streets, and farmers herd their cows, goats and buffalo.
 In the mornings, the spooky spectacle of Bhangarh makes for a fascinating excursion.

-If you’d like to steer off the beaten track on your upcoming visit to Rajasthan, please do get in touch.
-As specialists in private, bespoke tours of this region, we’d be an ideal match to assist with your arrangements and would be delighted to craft your tailor-made tour.0
+If you’d like to steer off the beaten track on your upcoming visit to Rajasthan, please get in touch.
+As specialists in private, bespoke tours of this region, we’re the ideal match to assist with your arrangements and would be delighted to craft your tailor-made tour.0